-The required guidance for the installation, generation and start-up procedures is provided in the Trusted Facility Manual which provides the necessary information regarding establishing the correct physical environment, how to prepare the system for secure operation, procedures on how to correctly initialize the TOE, and operational considerations to help ensure continued operation in conjunction with the security polity.
+The required guidance for the installation, generation and start-up procedures is provided in the Trusted Facility Manual which provides the necessary information regarding establishing the correct physical environment, how to prepare the system for secure operation, procedures on how to correctly initialize the TOE, and operational considerations to help to ensure continued operation in conjunction with the security polity.

-ADV_HLD.2 - Security Enforcing high-level design
+ADV_HLD.3 - Semiformal high-level design

 The high-level designs for PR/SM and HMC/SE on the zSeries 900 are documented in a proprietary internal document.
-These documents also contain descriptions of the major structural elements and the function they provide.
+These documents contain a description of the major structural elements and the function they provide.
+The documents further refine the structural elements into subsystems.
 The interrelationships of the subsystems are represented by flow diagrams.

-ADV_IMP.1 -- Subset of the Implementation of the TSF
+ADV_IMP.2 - Implementation of the TSF

-Implementation at the source code level is provided to the evaluators on a need to know basis under a nondisclosure agreement.
-A companion document provides the path from the SFRs to the actual implementation for a subset of the TOE components.
+Implementation at the source code level is provided to the evaluators on a need-to-know basis under a nondisclosure agreement.
+A companion document, the Correspondence document provides the path from the SFRs to the actual implementation for all components of the TOE.